Northrop Grumman RQ-180: Development

-According to Aviation Week, the secret development of the RQ-180 explains public statements of USAF officials calling for penetrating Intelligence, surveillance and reconnaissance (ISR) capabilities with no public acknowledgement of an effort to create one.
+According to Aviation Week, the secret development of the RQ-180 explains public statements of USAF officials calling for penetrating intelligence, surveillance and reconnaissance (ISR) capabilities with no public acknowledgement of an effort to create one.
 It may explain the service's lack of commitment for the RQ-4 Global Hawk and instead favoring of higher priority "classified platforms".
 The USAF also does not want to buy and maintain large numbers of MQ-1 Predator and MQ-9 Reaper systems in order to have an aircraft that would have the ability to penetrate denied airspace and persistently provide ISR coverage.
 The RQ-180 may also be responsible for the termination of the Next-Generation Bomber program in 2009 from costs, and the emergence of the follow-on Long Range Strike Bomber (LRS-B) program that would be cheaper and work with the UAV.
 The USAF MQ-X program that was to find a platform to replace the Reaper may have been cancelled in 2012 because of the RQ-180.

 Creation of the RQ-180 is believed to be related to the LRS-B program, which will have a new strategic bomber operate with a "family of systems" including a Long Range Stand Off Weapon, conventional Prompt Global Strike missiles, and electronic attack and ISR platforms; the RQ-180 would appear to fill the electronic attack and ISR roles.
 On October 27, 2015, the LRS-B development contract was also awarded to Northrop Grumman.

 Lockheed Martin is developing its own solution to the problem of operating an ISR in defended airspace, known as the SR-72, that relies on flying at hypersonic speeds.
 Northrop Grumman's stealth design was seen as less susceptible to acquisition problems and risky technologies and could be put into service sooner, as soon as 2015.
 A hypersonic reconnaissance aircraft would have inferior stealth features due to heat stress on radar absorbent materials and would thus be detected earlier.
 Moving targets could change position before the SR-72 could reach them.

 The existence of the aircraft was confirmed with the briefest of details by an Air Force surveillance chief during an aerospace industry event in 2014.

+The 74th Reconnaissance Squadron was activated at Beale Air Force Base, California on 19 December 2019.
+While the USAF did not disclose what aircraft the unit was equipped with, it has been reported that it was established to operate RQ-180s.
+Some speculate that due to lack of available hangar space the airframes themselves are actually located at the Tonopah Test Range Airport, and that only aircrew and remote operations are based at Beale AFB.
+Similarly, the 417th Test and Evaluation Squadron was activated at Edwards AFB, California on 24 April 2018 without a disclosed mission assigned.
+Having been the first Squadron assigned to operate the secretive F-117 in the 1980s, and because of symbolism present on 417 TES merchandise, similar theories have arose that the 417 TES operates the RQ-180 as well.